zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ##### e.items `Array`

-The item elements to be deleted.
+The item elements to be added.

 ##### e.dataItems `Array`

-The data items which to be deleted.
+The data items to be added.

 ### change

-Fires when item's position is changed or when the list view selection has changed.
+Fires when the ListBox selection has changed.

 The event handler function context (available via the `this` keyword) will be set to the widget instance.